-- On February 28, 2015, Recipe executed a Marketing Partnership Agreement with SCENE to become SCENE's exclusive restaurant partner; - SCENE is one of Canada's fastest growing loyalty programs with approximately 10.25 million members; - with approximately 25% of participating Recipe restaurants within one kilometer and approximately 65% of participating Recipe restaurants within five kilometers of a Cineplex Entertainment movie theatre, management believes this program will add significant value to its brands; and - Recipe's customers are able to earn and redeem SCENE points at nine of its brands for food and beverage purchases.
+- On September 16, 2020, Recipe renewed its Marketing Partnership Agreement (originally entered into in 2015) with SCENE for three (3) years pursuant to which Recipe is SCENE's exclusive restaurant partner. - SCENE is one of Canada's fastest growing loyalty programs with approximately 10.25 million members. - With approximately 22% of participating Recipe restaurants within one kilometer and approximately 68% of participating Recipe restaurants within five kilometers of a Cineplex Entertainment movie theatre, management believes this program will add significant value to its brands as the COVID-19 pandemic ends and customers return to theatres. - Recipe's customers are able to earn and redeem SCENE points at eight of its brands for food and beverage purchases.